 Dad’s “office,” the B-17’s radio compartment.
-Directly ahead is the catwalk over the bomb bay (bombs—green with yellow stripes are visible).
+Directly ahead is the catwalk over the bomb bay (bombs—green with yellow stripes—are visible).

 My Dad also served as a waist gunner, with a single .50 caliber machine gun.

-One day, during a training flight over the Gulf of Mexico, dad’s .50 caliber was the only one working on the plane.
+One day, during a training flight over the Gulf of Mexico, Dad’s .50 caliber was the only one working on the plane.

 As each man fired the air-cooled gun round-after-round, the barrel began to turn cherry red.
-Pouring water on the barrel would only crack it, he said
+Pouring water on the barrel would only crack it, he said.

-Dad said, if you cracked the barrel, the crewmember would be docked for it.
+Dad said if the crewmember cracked the barrel, he would be docked for it.

 Still, the crew had boxes and boxes of ammo left to shoot.